SamAT01ni/holbertonschool-higher_level_programming/python-exceptions/README.md

 ---

-## This is because of the Rene Descartes quote **"I think, therefore I am"**
+### This is because of the Rene Descartes quote **"I think, therefore I am"**

 However, the horse didnt think, so it wasnt.

----

-I could have said this part first, but that would be putting Descarted before the horse
+I could have said this part first, but that would be putting Descartes before the horse

 *thank you for your time*